Andrew-Develops/PhysiQuestAngular/README.md

 The application is built following the Clean Architecture design pattern, which promotes separation of concerns and scalability.

+## Installation and Starting the Angular Frontend
+To install and run the Angular frontend, follow these steps:

+1. Clone the PhysiQuestAngular repository from https://github.com/Andrew-Develops/PhysiQuestAngular
+2. Navigate to the project directory in your terminal
+3. Run `npm install` to install the project dependencies
+4. Run `ng serve` to start the development server
+5. Open your browser and navigate to http://localhost:4200 to view the application

 ## Usage

 The user-friendly interface and modern design make it easy to navigate and access all the app's features.
 Users can complete challenges, earn points, and share their progress with friends.
 The app includes a leaderboard to track progress and compete with others.